kr-matthews/kr-matthews.github.io/README.md

 This is a personal website I was working on, with the primary aim of becoming more familiar with websites, and in particular, React and CSS.

 It was my first project in React (and first time using CSS), so the quality and organization may be poor.
-However, I have done several additional projects since then and have improved a lot.
+However, I have done several additional projects since then (all visible here on GitHub) and have improved a lot.

 ### View